 Consistency breeds familiarity and comfort, setting expectations for the future.
 We know what to expect from certain vineyards and varietals.
 On occasion, however, things go awry in the world of wine.

 Insurance is designed to protect against random, unpredictable events.
-Think Hurricane Ian in 2022, the 2020 wildfires that raged California, or even Superstorm Sandy in 2012, which damaged 27k cases of wine at just one storage facility, let alone the rest of the East Coast.
+Think Hurricane Ian in 2022, the 2020 wildfires that ravaged California, or even Superstorm Sandy in 2012, which damaged 27k cases of wine at just one storage facility, let alone the rest of the East Coast.
 There are fires, thefts, and closer to home, a storm or power outage may cause a spike in your wine cellar’s temperature.

 Inventory management and understanding insurance are key to implementing your own risk management strategy.
 These are some best practices, along with common questions.

 This is the first step for any collector, a validating and valuable exercise critical to managing a future loss.
 Take an inventory and catalog your collection, whether with an app, an online tool, or a simple spreadsheet.
 Let alone fluctuations in value, the average wine collector buys 20 bottles for every 1 bottle consumed.

 Update your inventory no less than annually.
 Options like CellarTracker, eSommelier, Invintory, and Wine Owners make this easier than ever.

 When disaster strikes, what resources do you have available?
 Disasters necessitate immediate attention and there are many factors to consider, from logistics, transportation, and damage assessment to inventory and appraisals.
 Mitigating damages can be as simple as knowing who to call.

 InsureMyWine has relationships with skilled professionals across the US, experts in all areas of managing your wine collection.